Skorpianking/EchoWorld/readme.md

 Networking leverages Apache ActiveMQ.
 See the user_guide.html file in the activeMQ docs folder for execution instructions.
 The server must be started prior to agents connecting.

-Vehicles sends json strings via that STOMP protocol.
-STOMP is well supported in both Java and Python.
+NetworkVehicle sends state json strings via STOMP protocol to ActiveMQ server and receives an action.
+STOMP is supported in both Java and Python.